GeOSMRob/OpenTileServer/README.md

 Before proceeding, see <a href="opentileserver.org" target="blank"> opentileserver.org </a> for limitations, etc..

-Step 1: Get opentileserver.sh script from GitHub
+Step 1: Get opentileserver.sh script from GitHub for Ubuntu 14.04 or get Ubuntu-16.sh for Ubntu 16.04

 Step 2: Make it executable:

-<code>chmod 755 opentileserver.sh</code>
+<code>chmod 755 opentileserver.sh</code> or <code>chmod 755 Ubuntu-16.sh</code>

 Step 3 (for non-Latin alphabet):